 In many ways, it is a surprise to see Black Swan accruing such awards friendly fare and ending up on so many Best of the Year lists for when boiled down it is no more than a 1970s psycho-thriller with artistic pretensions.
 One suspects that its high profile and acclaim has more to do with some of the names attached, in particular that of director Darren Aronofsky whose previous film The Wrestler (2008) was a favourite of the awards season crowd a couple of years earlier.
 That and perhaps the fact that Black Swan is set around a ballet company, which has the ring of high art to it.
 It would be hard to believe, for instance, the film achieving the same level of acclaim if it were say set in the world of a strip club.
 In fact, the more you think about it, there are surprising similarities between Black Swan and Paul Verhoevens Showgirls (1995).

 Darren Aronofsky has been a director of interest ever since his appearance with the reality-bending Pi (1998).
 Elsewhere, Aronofsky went onto make the highly acclaimed drug addiction film Requiem for a Dream (2000) and a critically divided venture into science-fiction with The Fountain (2006).
-He also co-wrote David Twohys haunted submarine drama Below (2002) and has been associated with a number of other projects including what eventually became Christopher Nolans Batman Begins (2005), The Wolverine (2013), the remake of RoboCop (2014), an adaptation of Frank Millers graphic novel Ronin, and an original project called Machine Man about a man who conducts cyborg self-enhancements before finally settling on his controversial adaptation of the Biblical Noah (2014).
+He also co-wrote David Twohys haunted submarine drama Below (2002) and has been associated with a number of other projects including what eventually became Christopher Nolans Batman Begins (2005), The Wolverine (2013), the remake of RoboCop (2014), an adaptation of Frank Millers graphic novel Ronin, and an original project called Machine Man about a man who conducts cyborg self-enhancements before finally settling on his controversial adaptation of the Biblical Noah (2014) and a return to the genre with the subsequent surreal horror film Mother!
+(2017).
 One of the more interesting claims that Darren Aronofsky made in publicity interviews for Black Swan was that he had originally intended the heroine to be a love interest for Mickey Rourkes title character in The Wrestler which would surely have resulted in a film that would have been mind-boggling to say the least.

 I found Black Swan an interesting film but one that was certainly far short of my Best of the Year list.
 Maybe I came to it with too many elevated expectations as a result of reading everyone elses Best of the Year lists; maybe I am too familiar with 1970s psycho-thrillers and had a certain ennui with the motifs of the genre that other audiences who greeted the film did not.
 Black Swan is not even the first psycho-thriller about a dancer cracking up under the strain of a performance with many of the basic ideas here having been conducted nearly eight decades earlier in The Mad Genius (1931).
 One review I read hit the nail perfectly on the head when they described Black Swan as a version of Swan Lake (1877) as directed by Brian De Palma.
 Brian De Palma had a string of films during the 1970s and early 80s the likes of Sisters (1973), Obsession (1976), Dressed to Kill (1980), Blow Out (1981), Body Double (1984), Raising Cain (1992) and Femme Fatale (2002) that specialised in wildly stylistic directorial flourishes for their own sake; plots involving contorted and improbable psychology; and dream sequences and twist endings that frequently made no sense.
 Many of the elements that Darren Aronofsky wields here the white swan/black swan prudish girl/whore motif that runs throughout; elaborate dream scenes and even murders that may or may not take place in someones imagination; psychological conditions that would never exist in the real world could have been grafted on from any of the abovementioned Brian De Palma films.